neilbmclaughlin/open-near-investigations/README.md

 ## Background

 This repo forms the basis for investigations into Azure technologies which are able to be used to query organisations by proximity to a location and openness.
-The technologies investigated were Azure Cosmos DB (SQL and MongDB API's) and Azure SQL server.
+The technologies investigated were Azure Cosmos DB (SQL and MongoDB API's) and Azure SQL server.
 The environment used for evaluation was my MSDN Azure subscription.
 For completeness I also included MongoDB queries which work in MongoDB 3.2 but are not yet supported in the Cosmos DB MongoDB API.

 ## Findings